moritzbrunoweber/Proseminar_Projekt/README.md

 The result of my project will be a overview of an area in the Amazon rain forest which was subject to deforestation and relate that deforestation to measured changes in terrestrial water storage.

 ## Implementation
 I want to first make out a suitable area for my project by looking at mapped deforestation and afterwards obtain the GRACE/GRACE-FO data from GravIS and tree cover data from MODIS.
 I will need to mask the chosen area and to align the spatial resolution of the data prior to creating two graphics, displaying the change in tree cover and terrestrial water storage.
 As a final result I want to relate those two maps to each other in order to visualize the effect deforestation has on the terrestrial water storage.
+The analysis will be made for two temporal windows: March 2002 - March 2003 and March 2024 - March 2025.

 ## Responsibilities and timeline
 I want to have chosen a suitable area and obtained the raw data by session 8, manipulated the data by session 10 and by session 12 be finished with my graphics and report.